USE STANDARDS WITH LEGAL CERTAINTY

 Standards are works protected under copyright law.
-By buying an ÖNORM standard, for example, you acquire utilization rights and can use the document – in line with the licence agreement.
+By buying an ÖNORM standard, for example, you acquire utilization rights and can use the document – in line with the license agreement.

-Copyright protects the rights of the creators of the work.
-Similarly to music and image rights, standards are also protected by copyright.
-Their reproduction – be it by copying, printing, filming, transcribing or scanning – requires the consent of Austrian Standards.
-If you have any questions on copyright and standards management, please contact us.
+Copyright protects the rights of the creator of the work.
+Similar to music and image rights, standards are also protected by copyright.
+Reproduction, whether copying, printing, filming, or scanning, requires an agreement.

 - Provision of access on network drives

 - Provision of access via document management systems